MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 B. Transition frontier persistance

-C. Resuming from full-offline snapshot
+C. Modifying transition router and other parts of the code to properly load from snapshot

 D. Test to ensure multiple transitions are proposed successfully with new txns and snark works/proofs

-Gantt-ish chart (showing parallelism of tasks with rough approximations of length):
+Parallelism of tasks with rough approximations of length:

 ```
-A----------
+group1:  A----------
-B----------
+group2:  B----------
-           C---
+person1:            C-----
-               D--
+person2:                  D--
 ```

 ## Drawbacks